danrfletcher/agile-obsidian/README.md

   - Status tokens are parsed as part of the Task Indexer's canonical line parser.
 When adding new tokens, ensure the parser's token map and the Canonical Formatter are updated.
   - The Dashboard and status UI should treat status tokens as first-class filters and allow click-to-advance behavior consistent with the plugin's configured status sequence behavior.

-#### Feature: Template Editing & Removal

-- **What you can do:**
-  - Right-click on any rendered template wrapper (e.g., Initiative, Epic, OKR chips inserted via the Templating Engine) in the Obsidian editor to access a "Remove Template" option in the native context menu.
-  - The feature identifies the exact template span at the click position, even in nested structures, and removes it cleanly from the task line.
-  - Your cursor position is preserved relative to the removed template—e.g., if you clicked inside the template, the cursor stays at the start of where it was; if outside, it adjusts minimally.
-  - Post-removal, the line is automatically cleaned up (excess spaces collapsed, respecting task/list prefixes) and the Canonical Formatter ensures consistent ordering of remaining metadata.
-  - A trash icon provides clear visual feedback in the menu item.
-  - For editing, use double-click on the template wrapper to open the parameter edit modal.

-- **When to use this feature:**
-  - Use this for quick corrections during editing sessions, such as removing a mis-inserted template type, undoing an experimental artifact, or streamlining a task line without manual span deletion.
-For parameter changes (e.g., updating titles), prefer double-click editing to avoid full removal.

-- **Use Cases and Guided Workflows:**
-  - **Use Case U1: Correct a Template Insertion Error**
-    - **Prerequisites:** You have a task line with an inserted template, e.g., `- [ ] 🎖️ Initiative: Wrong Project Name`.
-    - **Step-by-step:**
-      1. Right-click directly on the template chip (the colored/formatted span).
-      2. In the Obsidian context menu, select "Remove Template" (with trash icon).
-      3. The template span is removed, leaving: `- [ ] ` (cursor preserved at the original relative position).
-      4. Continue editing the plain task text or insert a corrected template via slash command.
-Alternatively, if you want to edit parameters without removing, double-click the template instead.
-    - **Verification:** The source line updates immediately without affecting indentation or other metadata.
-If the dashboard is open, it reflects the change after the next index update.
-No manual cleanup is needed for spacing or cursor jumps.
-  - **Use Case U2: Streamline Nested Artifacts**
-    - **Prerequisites:** A nested structure like an Epic under an Initiative.
-    - **Step-by-step:**
-      1. Right-click on the child Epic template to remove just that artifact, preserving the parent Initiative.
-      2. The removal adjusts the line cleanly, maintaining any assignments, dates, or statuses.
-      3. For editing the remaining Initiative without removal, double-click it to access the parameter modal.
-    - **Verification:** Only the targeted template is removed; the task remains parseable, and the dashboard updates accordingly.

-- **Configuration you're likely to touch:**
-  - This feature requires no configuration—it automatically integrates with the Templating Engine and works on any template with a `data-template-key` attribute.
-  - Enabled by default; relies on the plugin's UX Shortcuts module, which is wired during plugin initialization.

-- **Implementation notes for maintainers:**
-  - The feature uses Obsidian's `editor-menu` event to inject the menu item dynamically, ensuring it only appears when clicking inside a valid template wrapper.
-  - It handles nested `<span>` tags robustly via deterministic parsing (counting open/close tags) to target the innermost wrapper.
-  - Cursor preservation uses position mapping relative to the removal range, with fallbacks for edge cases.
-  - No additional commands or settings are needed; it's triggered via the existing `wireTemplatingUxShortcutsDomHandlers` call in the plugin's composition wiring.

 ### Configuration/Settings Reference